raspberrypilearning/editor-emoji-animation/en/step_5.md

 Change the value of the variable `grow` to change when your emoji appears.

-**Test:** Run your code and see the emoji you chose appearing earlier or later.
+**Test:** Run your code and see the emoji you chose appear earlier or later.

 <div class="c-project-callout c-project-callout--tip">